Summary:

 In short, you need to have a deep understanding of Earned Value Management if you are a Cost Controller.

-If Earned Value Management is something that you need to improve upon, I have two excellent resources for you:
+If Earned Value Management is something that you need to improve upon, I have an excellent resource for you.

-There are two comprehensive online EVM training programs that I like to recommend:
+There is one comprehensive online EVM training program that I like to recommend:

-Essentials of Earned Value Management, a fundamental deep dive training intensive in Earned Value Management.
+Earned Value Management Mastery Training, a fundamental deep dive training intensive in Earned Value Management.
 Check more details here.

 Skill # 4: Can analyze a cost report, detect issues, and effectively communicate the project’s cost performance, issues/ concerns, & recovery plans to the project team